ttrummel/pandapipes-homepage/e2niee.github.io/_pages/about.md

 pandapipes is published under the following 3-clause BSD license:

-> Copyright (c) 2018 by University of Kassel and Fraunhofer Institute for Fraunhofer Institute for
+> Copyright (c) 2020 by Fraunhofer Institute for Energy Economics and Energy System Technology (IEE) Kassel and individual contributors (see AUTHORS file for details).
-    Energy Economics and Energy System Technology (IEE) Kassel and individual contributors (see AUTHORS file for details).
 All rights reserved.
 >   Redistribution and use in source and binary forms, with or without modification, are permitted
     provided that the following conditions are met: